Vickymayte/Vickymayte/README.md

 ## **About me:**

-I am an industrial Engineer working on TI since ever.
+- I am an industrial Engineer working on TI since ever.
-Guatemalan girl living in Brazil my two hometown favorite places :brazil::guatemala::heartpulse:
+- Guatemalan girl living in Brazil; both hometowns are my home:brazil::guatemala::heartpulse:
-Currently I am working as a Quality Engineer and for many time I was Project Manager.
+- Currently I am working as a Quality Engineer and for many time I was Project Manager.
-Nature Lover and passionate by new adventures.
+- Nature Lover and passionate by new adventures.

 ![images](https://user-images.githubusercontent.com/81971164/114244895-bad1f280-9965-11eb-8721-b9fc7dfc527a.jpg)